 Each student participant must sign a copy of the contract that is kept in the student’s TAG work folder.

-Seminars meet once per week during PAWS or could meet once per week during lunch
+Seminars meet once a week during PAWS or could meet once a week during lunch

 The seminars offered change each semester to give students a wide variety of choices.

 IMPORTANT!!!
 TAG SEMINAR SIGN-UP IS DURING PAWS REGISTRATION!
 The online registration for TAG PAWS is now closed.
 Please contact your TAG adviser to register for a TAG PAWS or other TAG option as soon as possible.
 Your TAG adviser's name appears under "period 11" on your class schedule.
 You may also go to each TAG teachers page on this website to read the full description of each seminar and e-mail your TAG adviser.
 You may visit your TAG adviser in his or her classroom or go to the TAG office, room 2619.

 LOOKING AHEAD TO THE FUTURE (For TAG Upperclassmen) 4.
 Directed Studies: The student conducts extensive research in a particular academic area or completes a course, from the Fulton County curriculum that is not offered that semester.
 It is a daily class and the transcript reflects a numeric grade.

 Each directed study is guided by a contract developed by the student and TAG teacher and approved by the TAG office.